LinkedIn Text Formatter: Bold, Italic & Unicode Guide

 Use Bold for Headlines and Key Points

-According to SalesRobot's LinkedIn formatting guide, strategic use of bold text helps readers scan your content quickly and identify the most valuable information.
+Bold text draws the eye and signals importance.
+Use it for section headers, key statistics, call-to-action phrases, and important takeaways.
+According to SalesRobot's LinkedIn formatting guide, strategic use of bold text helps readers scan your content quickly.

 Keep Paragraphs Short

 The single most important formatting rule for LinkedIn is paragraph length.
-According to Markdown to LinkedIn's best practices guide, keeping paragraphs to 1-2 lines creates:
+According to Markdown to LinkedIn's best practices guide, keeping paragraphs to 1-2 lines creates natural reading rhythm and better mobile experience.
+Long blocks of text cause readers to scroll past.

 Master the "See More" Cutoff

 LinkedIn hides content after approximately 210 characters.
 Your hook must appear before this cutoff.
-Reply.io's formatting guide emphasizes that frontloading your hook is essential—the first two lines determine whether people click to read more.
+Reply.io's formatting guide emphasizes that frontloading your hook is essential--the first two lines determine whether people click to read more.

 Use Line Breaks Strategically

-Important Limitations to Know
+Important Caveats and Limitations

 Cross-Platform Rendering